Brazil hospitals pushed to limit as COVID-19 death toll soars | Health

 In the nation's capital Brasilia, which is under a nighttime curfew, public hospital ICU wards are 97% full and private ones are at 99%, forcing the city to again set up field hospitals as it had during a peak in cases last year.
 On Thursday, Sao Paulo Governor João Doria announced a "new stage" of restrictions to enforce social distancing, arguing it is now the only weapon against the spread of the virus.

 They include a curfew from 8:00 p.m. to 5:00 a.m., the suspension of religious services and sports events, including soccer matches, and people not being allowed to use beaches and parks.
 "This is a tough, unpopular decision.
-No governor wants to stop the economic activities in their state," Doria said in a video.
+No governor wants to stop the economic activities in their state," Doria said at a news conference.

 The state of Sao Paulo, home to some 44 million people, is currently allowing only essential stores such as supermarkets and pharmacies to receive shoppers.
-The Sao Paulo health secretary said hospitals in more than half of the state's municipalities are full.
+The Sao Paulo health secretary said hospitals in more than half of the state's municipalities are full and half the patients are under 50 years old.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)